One killer line in the transcript of Donald Trump's phone call

 Trump: "I would like you to do us a favour though, because our country has been through a lot and Ukraine knows a lot about it.
 I would like you to find out what happened with this whole situation with Ukraine, they say CrowdStrike … I guess you have one of your wealthy people … the server, they say Ukraine has it.
 There are a lot of things that went on, the whole situation.
 I think you're surrounding yourself with some of the same people.
 I would like to have the Attorney-General (William Barr) call you or your people and I would like you to get to the bottom of it.
 As you saw yesterday, that whole nonsense ended with a very poor performance by a man named Robert Mueller, an incompetent performance, but they say a lot of it started with Ukraine.
 Whatever you can do, it's very important that you do it if that's possible."

-It's going to take me a few paragraphs to explain what the heck Mr Trump is talking about here, so settle in.
+It's going to take me a few paragraphs to explain what the heck Trump is talking about here, so settle in.

 CrowdStrike is a cybersecurity firm that investigated the hack of the Democratic National Committee (DNC) in 2016.
 America's intelligence agencies eventually concluded Russia was behind that hack.

-Mr Trump has repeatedly cast doubt on their conclusion.
+Trump has repeatedly cast doubt on their conclusion.

 Over the past couple of years, he has pushed a conspiracy theory that during its investigation, the Federal Bureau of Investigation failed to seize a DNC server containing important information about the hack.